nikita-moor/dictionaries/_dictionaries/Dumesnil1819.md

 ## Usage guidelines

-[Custom styles][3] makes it possible to easily see page images, so are strongly recommended to the users of GoldenDict.
+[Custom styles][103] make it possible to easily see scans of the pages, otherwise double-click on the preview to open full image.

 ## States and limitations

-Original headwords will be replaced with lemmas harmonized with [Hunspell dicitonary][2].
+Original headwords will be replaced with lemmas harmonized with [Hunspell dicitonary][102].

 ## License